HomeDing/homeding.github.io/elements/or.md

+---
-# Logical OR Element
+title: The Logical OR Element

-::: excerpt or
+id: or
+tags: ["Element"]
+description: Calculate when at least one of the input values is true.
+excerpt: >
   The OR Element combines multiple logic input values to a single output value.
+  The output value will be true only when at least one of the input values is true.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 Actions can be send to this element using the properties value[n].
 Every time the value changes the onValue event is emitted.

 ## Web UI for the OR Element